yahoojp-marketing/ydn-api-documents/docs/en/api_reference/appendix/errorcodes.md

 220127 | Invalid ad type. | Setting is only available for Responsive Ad or Static Frame Ad.
 220128 | Invalid color set ID. | Unavailable Color Set ID has been set.
 220133 | Not allowed to set impression beacon url. | Impression beacon URL is not available since the external link to analyzing tool providers is not allowed.
+220321 | Invalid displayUrl. | The display URL is not available for the selected device type on Campaign.

 ##### Service
 [AdGroupService](/docs/en/api_reference/services/AdGroupService.md)

 Code           | Message                     | Description
 -------------- | --------------------------- | ---------------------------
 220125 | Unavailable the dynamicImageExtensions.  | Cannot set Dynamic Image Extensions, due to the non-eligible Ad distribution.
 220132 | Cannot set the carrier type. | Selected device is not available to select the carrier type.
+220138 | Unsupported Os Version. | The set OS version is invalid.
+220139 | Invalid Os Version. | The OS specified on Mobile App Campaign and the OS version set by targeting do not match.
+220140 | Invalid device type. | DeviceType must be SMARTPHONE or TABLET when Campaign type is APP.

 ##### Service
 [MediaService](/docs/en/api_reference/services/MediaService.md)